-Your employment status and benefit eligibility depend upon your employment classifications.
+Your employment status and benefit eligibility depend upon your employment classification.
 All employees in all classifications described below are subject to our employment-at-will policy described earlier in this handbook.

 Your position is classified as either nonexempt or exempt from state and federal wage and hour laws.
-Nonexempt employees are entitled to overtime pay and other benefits under the wage and hour laws, whereas exempt employees are excluded from specific provisions of the wage and hour laws, and don't receive overtime pay.
-Nonexempt employees are usually paid on an hourly basis, while exempt employees are usually paid on a salaried basis.
-We determine whether your position is nonexempt or exempt based on the requirements of state and federal law.
+Nonexempt employees are entitled to overtime pay and other benefits under the wage and hour laws, whereas exempt employees are excluded from specific provisions of the wage and hour laws and are not eligible to receive overtime pay.
+The classification of exempt versus nonexempt is determined based on guidelines set forth by the Fair Labor Standards Act.
+(FLSA)